Lethalz/ZetV2/Notes/Spanning Tree Protocol Concepts.md

 	-   Forwarding delay – When changing topology, how long a switch should stay in each transient state: listening and learning, in that sequence.
 Defaults to 15 seconds for each state.

+Which device determines how often a nonroot bridge or switch sends an STP Hello BPDU message ?
+The root switch sets the Hello Timer

 **Root bridge selection:** *lowest* priority wins.
 Lowest number in BID.
 If there is a draw, the lowest MAC address wins.